Introduction

 }

-The methods PCTransactionsManager.getTransactionList() and PCTransactionsManager.getTransaction() are lightweight and generate minimal network traffic (a few kilobytes).
+The PCTransactionsManager.getTransactionList() and PCTransactionsManager.getTransaction() methods are lightweight and create a small amount of network traffic (a few kilobytes).

-The method PCTransactionsManager.getTransactionBinaryData() may use significantly more bandwidth when downloading large attachments.
+The PCTransactionsManager.getTransactionBinaryData() method may use significantly more traffic when loading large attachments.

-A transaction must be displayed to the user before confirmation or rejection.
+The transaction must be shown to the user before confirmation or declination.
+The following methods can be used for convenient display:

-• PCTransaction.getTransactionText() — returns the transaction text.
-Might be null if the transaction contains only an attachment.
+• PCTransaction.getTransactionText() - returns the transaction text (may be null if there is only an attachment).

-• PCTransaction.getStoredBinaryData() — returns a Uint8Array pointing to the binary attachment (for example, a PDF document).
-Might be null if the transaction has no attachment.
+• PCTransaction.getStoredBinaryData() - returns Uint8Array with binary attachment (for example, PDF).

 const password = promptPassword();